codetopiacommunity/codetopia-discord-resources/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you experience or witness behavior that violates this Code of Conduct, please report it to the moderators at [your-email@example.com].
+If you experience or witness behavior that violates this Code of Conduct, please report it by filling this [form](https://forms.gle/VXpS8jhnD7XFrrkr5).
 We take all reports seriously and will address them promptly and confidentially.

 ## Consequences